-- 1.1 All races will be governed by the Racing Rules of Sailing, the Prescriptions of Irish Sailing (ISA Prescriptions), these Sailing Instructions and the appropriate Class Rules. - 1.2 Racing rules 26, 27, 29, 32, 35, 63, A3, A4, A5 and A9 and race signals will be changed as detailed below. - 1.3 All helms must be members of the national authority or an Irish Sailing (ISA) Category 1 Club. - 1.4 No boats should be left unattended on the DMYC slip. - 1.5 Boats must display a sail number.
-A boat wishing to sail with a change in sail number or personnel must inform the race committee before the start of the race, and get an acknowledgement of this from the race committee.
+- 1.1 All races will be governed by the Racing Rules of Sailing, the Prescriptions of Irish Sailing, these Sailing Instructions and the appropriate Class Rules. - 1.2 Racing rules 26, 27, 28, 29, 32, 63, A3, A4 and A5 and race signals will be changed as detailed below. - 1.3 All helms must be personal members of Irish Sailing or of an affiliated Category 1 club. - 1.4 No boats should be left unattended on the DMYC slip. - 1.5 Boats must display a sail number.
+A boat wishing to sail with a change in sail number must inform the race committee before the start of the race.